Mobility and weather — seasonal challenges and solutions

 Spring and fall are typically easier for older adults.
 Temperatures are moderate.
 Light is adequate.
 Conditions underfoot are usually good.
 These are seasons to take advantage of.
 Your parent might increase their walking, plan outings, engage more actively.
 Building reserves of strength and stability through spring and fall makes winter more manageable.

 Allergies can be an issue for some older adults in spring.
 Medications for allergies sometimes cause drowsiness or dizziness, which affects balance and mobility.
-If your parent's allergies are affecting their activity level, talking to their doctor about different medication options might help.
+If your parent's allergies are affecting their activity level, talking to their doctor about different medication options is worthwhile.

 Adapting Routines to Seasons